spamdalfz/employee-tracker/README.md

 Follow the instructions provided to set up MySQL on your local machine.
 3. Download and install Node.js from the [official website](https://nodejs.org/en/download) if you haven't already done so.
  Follow the instructions provided to install Node.js on your local machine.
-4. Open your terminal and navigate to the root directory of the application
+4. Open your terminal and navigate to the root directory of the application.
 5. Install the required dependencies by running ```npm install```, this will install all the necessary packages and libraries required for the application to run.
 6. Create a ```.env``` file in the root directory of the application by running the command ```touch .env```.
 This file will contain sensitive information such as passwords, so be sure to keep it secure.
-7. In the .env file, add the following lines, replacing your_password with the password for your MySQL login
+7. In the .env file, add the following lines, replacing 'your_password' with the password for your MySQL login.
 ```
 DB_HOST='localhost'
 DB_USER='root'